 Economic Simulator

-Quotes
+Simulator Quotes

-N Silver N. (2012) "The Signal and the Noise: why so many predictions fall - but some don't", The Penguin Press. p.
+Silver, N. (2012).
+"The Signal and the Noise: Why So Many Predictions Fail - but Some Don't."
+The Penguin Press, p.
 9.

 "Data-driven predictions can succeed - and they can fail.
 It is when we deny our role in the process that the odds of failure rise.
-Before we demand more of out data, we need to demand more of ourselves."
+Before we demand more of our data, we need to demand more of ourselves."

-The Nest
+The Economic Cosmos - The Nest

-Tamari attractor Tamari space The Nest
+Tamari attractor The Economic Cosmos The Nest

 The economic simulator equations

-X' = (X - aY)cos(Z) - bYsin(Z), XO, the output.
+X' = (X - aY)cos(Z) - bYsin(Z), XO, Output.
 Conservative/Cremona

-Y' = (X + cY)sin(Z) + dYcos(Z) , YM, the money. equations
+Y' = (X + cY)sin(Z) + dYcos(Z) , YM, Money.
+Equations

-Z' = e + fZ + garctan[(1 - u)Y / (1 - i)X] ZP, the pricing, feedback equation
+Z' = e + fZ + garctan{ [(1 - u)Y] / [(1 - i)X] } ZP, Pricing, Feedback equation

-source: Ben Tamari (1997) Conservation and Symmetry Laws and Stabilization Programs in Economics, p.
+Source: Ben Tamari (1997).
+"Conservation and Symmetry Laws and Stabilization Programs in Economics," p.
 17.

-Comparison among 26 Chosen Countries 1960 - 2011.
+Comparison among 26 Chosen Countries 1960 - 2013.

-As Tolstoy would say, all health families (economies) resemble one another, but each pathological family (economy) is unhealthy in its own way.
+To paraphrase Tolstoy, All healthy families (economies) resemble one another, but each pathological family (economy) is unhealthy in its own way.

-U Table 1: Rates of Change (%) of Growth o, Printing m, Inflation p, Theoretical Inflation p* and Deviation d ≡ p - p*, 1960 - 2011.
+Table 1: Rates of Change (%) of Growth o, Printing m, Inflation p, Theoretical Inflation p* and Deviation d ≡ p - p*, 1960 - 2013.

 Country \ Coefficients